 The sun shimmers gold on the gentle waves of the river, in whose waters they submerge themselves.
 The cool-tantalizing touch soon washes away those decadent colours of their sinful past.
 Thus, the divine sun reflects on their eyes, smile and skin.
 Smeared with ash, starved to the brink, swathed in the wind and smoke, lost all love and belonging yet not a sign of complaint.

 People from all corners of the land travel through great pains to attend this Mela.
-Whether a middle-class man, businessman or nobody- all are embraced the same by the river, and effulgent sun.
+Whether a middle-class man, businessman or nobody- the river, and the effulgent sun embraces all of them.

 Class and caste, successful or unsuccessful, nothing remains of significance, only prayer, cleansing and revelation.
 The rigid walls of karma accumulated since the endless past through evil deeds, words and thoughts crumble in-between the surreal sky and ceaseless river.
 Such is the time of Kumbh; salvation through the atonement.

 The eye-opening importance of Kumbh Mela is the belief in the endless cycle of birth and death.
-This cycle central to the Sanathan Dharma is experienced in the form of meditation, incantation, and ritualism.
-The nectar of immortality, whose drops carried by the four sacred rivers, through the four different places- where Kumbh Mela is celebrated.
+This cycle central to the Sanathan Dharma and its experience is in the form of meditation, incantation, and ritualism.
+Thus, the nectar of immortality, whose drops carried by the four sacred rivers, through the four different places- where Kumbh Mela is celebrated.

 Many like the Nagas known as Urdhwavahurs, Parivajakas, Kalpvasis and Shirashasins now manifest their austerities for the world to see.
-Thorns, needles and blood it seems are of no consequence to them, for life was never limited to this decaying body made of sperm and blood.
+Thorns, needles and blood it seems are of no consequence to them.
+For life never limits to this decaying body of sperm and blood.

-During the time of the Mela, riches and fame are left behind as it is one’s karma that remains eternally attached to one’s atman beyond lifetimes.
+During the time of the Mela, people often leave riches and fame behind as it is one’s karma that eternally attaches to one’s atman beyond lifetimes.
 So, where Kumbh Mela comes to life there is paved a path of spiritual pursuit to identify oneself with the eternal, endless, timeless and infinite universe.